peterpeterparker/daviddalbusco.com/src/blog/third-party-service-providers-be-transparent-to-each-other.md

 Indeed, like most of the web platforms, we do have a [privacy policy](https://deckdeckgo.com/privacy) and [terms of services](https://deckdeckgo.com/terms), like some we are also open source and all our code is available publicly on [GitHub](https://github.com/deckgo/deckdeckgo) but what we do have and, to my knowledge few also have, is a [dedicated page](https://deckdeckgo.com/services) where we summarize transparently all the third party service providers we are using to provide our solution.

 It is maybe not much, but such a page is to our eyes really worthy.
-No long pages to scroll, no hidden information, no tricks, no b*ullshit (excuse my french),  just one page in which you can find quickly what services and what partners are used, period.
+No long pages to scroll, no hidden information, no tricks, no b\*ullshit (excuse my french), just one page in which you can find quickly what services and what partners are used, period.

 It might not speak to everybody, I'm agree, and I don't except neither big companies to do the same as well, but if just one person would read this article, maybe implement it too or improve it with any feedback, I think that would be already a small step towards a more transparent web and that's why I am sharing the idea with you today.

-*****
+---

 Here is the copy of what we are currently using respectively what we are displaying in such a page (for later reader, today is the 6th April 2020):